AASHRAYANKASETTY/postiz-app/README.md

 ```

 Add `linux/arm64` to `--platform` if your cluster uses ARM64 nodes.
 Buildx will produce a multi-architecture image compatible with both AKS and your local machine.
+Use `--load` instead of `--push` when building solely for local testing so the image is added to your Docker daemon.

 ## Invest in the Postiz Coin :)